Rabosa616/BSselector/project/twitch1.md

 ---

-contents (general)
+contents (general) (part #1, this session)

 - ... only at introductory level (devops engineers know more than me!)
 - definition of branching pattern, branching strategy, git workflow
 - benefits (& costs) of gWF & BS
-- list and description of some of them
+- basic concepts, featuring merge conflicts (solving vs minimizing)
 - list of branching patterns
-- merge conflicts, solving vs minimizing
+- list of branching strategies

 ---

-contents, concepts determining which BS to choose
+contents, concepts determining which BS to choose (in part #2, next session)

 - about integration of developers work
 - about BS strategy